maduwanthasl/Scara-Robot/README.md

 ---

 ## 1. Introduction
+This project focuses on building and analyzing a **SCARA (PRRR)** robot arm with **4 Degrees of Freedom (DoF)**.
+It combines both kinematic analysis and practical implementation, including calculations for forward kinematics, inverse kinematics, and Jacobian analysis.
+The project culminates in a demonstration where the robot performs precise pick-and-place tasks and can **hold objects weighing up to 0.8 kg**.

-This SCARA robot is developed for industrial pick-and-place applications.
+**This SCARA robot is developed for industrial pick-and-place applications.**
 The manipulator consists of:
-- A **prismatic joint** for vertical motion.
+- **A prismatic joint** for vertical motion.
 - **Three revolute joints** for horizontal movements and rotation.
-- A **gripper** for handling square and round objects.
+- **A gripper** for handling square and round objects.

 The robot is controlled using an Arduino Uno and stepper motors through a CNC shield.
 The GUI simplifies user interaction, making the robot versatile for various tasks.